AnnieTran-IJ/unit-1/Project/main.md

 ## Criterion A: Planning
 ### Problem definition:
-My client is a Vacation Home Management Company, residing in Karuizawa, a tourist-heavy town in the middle of Japan.
-This company is responsible for overseeing and maintaining the state of multiple vacation homes in the area.
-The majority of their customers, or the vacation home owners, belong to the upper-middle class or high-working class.
-Therefore, they tend to have high expectations of how the little chores and specific things around the house should be taken care of and there is usually a fixed group of people managing a certain set of houses, such as property managers, maintenance staff, and temporary workers.
-These employees often have to access confidential information like passwords for security systems, Wi-Fi networks, private customer accounts, and even private itineraries.
-Thus, this sensitive information needs to be handled discreetly, and as the company's scale expands to more houses over holiday seasons, the databases also get expanded.
-As all the company's employees were accessing on the same database, exposing the data for unauthorized staff, they have a needs to create an updated management program for their database.
+The company is responsible for overseeing and maintaining multiple vacation homes in the area.
+Most of their customers, who are vacation home owners, belong to the upper-middle class or the high-working class.
+Consequently, they have high expectations for the maintenance and management of their properties.
+The company has a fixed group of employees, including property managers, maintenance staff, and temporary workers, who are responsible for managing specific sets of houses.
+These employees often need to access confidential information, such as security system passwords, Wi-Fi networks, private customer accounts, and private itineraries.
+It's essential that this sensitive information be handled discreetly.
+As the company expands to manage more houses during the holiday seasons, the size of their databases also grows.
+Currently, all of the company's employees have access to the same database, which poses a security risk.
+Therefore, the company has a need to create an updated management program for their database.

 ### Proposed solution:
-Hence, I come in to provide the company with a custom-built tool disguised as a simple to-do-list app.
-The program serves dual purposes: as an application for tracking tasks, and, when the hidden code is entered, it transforms into a basic password manager.
-This allows authorized employees to securely access passwords without drawing attention or compromising security.
+Thus, I proposed to develop a custom-built, multi-functional tool for the company.
+It serves as both a task-tracking application and, upon entering the designated code, transitions into a basic password manager.
+This program enables authorized employees of each house within the organization to securely access passwords without attracting unnecessary attention or compromising security.
 ### Success Criteria
+#### I. Task Tracking Mode (Default Mode):
+  * The users can input new tasks, mark tasks as done, and view the total list of tasks
+#### II.
+Secret Code for Switching Modes:
+  * When the user enters the secret code (e.g., open123), the program will switch from task tracking to password manager mode.
+  * The program will automatically exit after the third incorrect attempt.
+  * No visible indication that the password manager exists unless the correct code is entered.
+#### III.
+Password Manager Mode (Secure Mode):
+  * The users can view the total list of passwords, create new passwords, update current passwords, or delete passwords (confirmation needed).
+  * Passwords will be securely encrypted when stored (using alphabet rotation).
+  * The password manager feature will automatically exit after 30 seconds of inactivity to prevent unauthorized access.
+#### IV.
+Others:
 ## Criterion B: Design
 ### System Diagram
 ### Flow diagrams for algorithms